 - Inspect your vacuum for bent metal or rough edges that can snag your carpet.

 Complete Chem-Dry of Lake Orion is your trusted partner for maintaining a clean and healthy home!
-Learn more about our revolutionary cleaning services and how we can help eliminate allergens and bacteria from your carpet and upholstery!
+Learn more about our revolutionary cleaning services and how we can help eliminate allergens and dust from your carpet and upholstery!

 See What Others Are Saying

 I’ve been having my carpet cleaned for years by Dino’s team & they are “Always” friendly & Professional!
 Sam & Wes took charge & got the job done in no time at all!
 My carpet looks Brand New!
 A Big Thank you & thumbs up To Dino & his chem dry team for Keeping yet another longtime customer Happy! 🙂

 These guys are THE BEST!!!!
 Conscientious, respectful of your home, and excellent work.
 Also, I am chemically sensitive, and their cleaning solution was completely odorless and caused me no reaction at all.
 What a find!!
 Another great benefit unique to them is that they use so little water, so that the carpets dry quickly and there is absolutely no concern about water sitting in the carpet or pad too long, which can lead to mold growth.
 I really appreciated that too!
 I won’t hire anyone but these guys in the future.

 Always do a fantastic job.
 Would highly recommend them.
 Have been using this service for years and have had great job done every time.
 Carpet looks wonderful.

 should you run ceiling fans when you vacuum?

 My main floor—living room, hall, landing, dining room and school room—all get vacuumed daily.
 I would love to say it is because we have an 11 month old, but truthfully, I think it just makes the house look cleaner.

 ☀️ https://goodhometime.com/ ☀️